Disney+ streaming service to offer entire Disney film library, including those in Disney Vault

 Iger didn't specify if the vault strategy would still be utilized for home releases.

-Disney+, set to launch later in 2019, will primarily feature films and television series from Disney, Pixar, Marvel and Lucasfilm's Star Wars franchise.
+Disney+, set to launch later in 2019, will primarily feature films and television series from Disney, Pixar, Marvel and Lucasfilm's Star Wars franchise, all of which are owned by the Walt Disney Company.
 Content from National Geographic will eventually be offered pending Disney's acquisition of 21st Century Fox, which operates National Geographic's cable networks as a joint venture with The National Geographic Society.

 Disney's slate of 2019 theatrical releases, beginning with "Captain Marvel," will debut on Disney+ after their run in theaters, Iger said.